Skip to main content

 Compounded Bioidentical Hormones

 Custom-compounded bioidentical hormones are mixed by compounding pharmacies to individual specifications.
-While they offer flexibility (custom dosing, unique delivery methods), they are not FDA-approved and lack standardized quality testing.
-Most major medical organizations recommend FDA-approved formulations over compounded versions when available.
+While they offer flexibility (custom dosing, unique delivery methods), they lack standardized quality testing.
+Most major medical organizations recommend regulated formulations over compounded versions when available.

 What Is Traditional HRT